 During the year deferred benefits were increased in accordance with the Scheme Rules and legislative requirements.
 GMPs in payment which accrue after 5 April 1988 were increased in accordance with legislative requirements.
-Pensions in payment (in excess of GMPs in payment) were increased by 1.7%.
+Pensions in payment pre 2009 (in excess of GMPs in payment) were increased by 3.1%, with pensions in payment post 2009 being increased by 3.0%.